-Based in the small community of Willalooka in South Australia, Jaime Prosser's work is deeply informed by her rural surroundings and the broader natural landscape.
+Based in the small community of Willalooka in South Australia, Jaime Prosser's work is deeply informed by her surroundings.

 Her works create a sense of movement, exploring the fragility and resilience of nature, evident in her meticulous attention to detail.
 With intricate patterns and forms Jaime challenges the viewer to engage closely with the work.